thelovelab/comp-bio-setup/quantify.md

 You should put the version number on the end of the index name (whatever version you are using, not 0.7.2).

+Salmon indexing might look like this (this needs to be run either as a cluster job, see below, or from an interactive session).

 ```
 salmon index -t gencode.vXX.transcripts.fa -i gencode.vXX_salmon_x.y.z
 ```